Suppression of scattering in quantum confined 2D-helical Dirac systems

-In the case of a perfect transmission of the interface like for a quantum point contact geometry \cite{Lin2008,Tombros2011,Terres2016}, the Fano factor should vanish.
-For the perfect interface considered here, the transmission of each mode is not equal to 1 but $F$ is nevertheless considerably reduced with respect to its diffusive limit.
+In the case of a interface transmission coefficient $t_\text{n}=1$ when $\varepsilon > \varepsilon_\text{n}$, like for an adiabatic quantum point contact (we have then $V_\text{c}=0$) \cite{Lin2008,Tombros2011,Terres2016}, the Fano factor vanishes.
+For the perfect interface considered here ($V_\text{c} \neq 0$), the transmission of each mode is not equal to 1 but $F$ is nevertheless considerably reduced with respect to its diffusive limit.

 The consequences of the quantum confinement on the transport regime are specific to Dirac systems.
 For massive particles with mass $m$, the quantum confinement condition reads $\ell/W \simeq \Delta_0 N/\delta>1$ where $N$ is the number of transverse modes and $\Delta_0=\pi^2\hbar^2/(mW^2)$.
 As the energy spacing between the modes $n$ and $n+1$ is $\simeq n\Delta_0$ for $n \gg 1$, the quantum confinement condition at large energy ($N \gg 1$) does not guarantee the non-overlapping between two consecutive transverse modes, especially for small index modes ($n \simeq 1$).
 As a result strong deviation from the ballistic regime is expected for massive particles even for $\ell \gtrsim W$. \footnote{the differences between massless and massive particles is emphasized by the energy dependence of $\ell(\varepsilon)$.
 Indeed, $\ell>\ell_\text{m}$ for massless particles and quantum confinement can be ensured for the full energy scale.
 On the contrary, for massive particles $\ell \rightarrow 0$ when $\varepsilon \rightarrow 0$ and overlapping cannot be avoided in the low energy limit.}